atsushi729/laravel_foodie/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About Laravel
+## Description

+"foodie" is C2C online marketplace with laravel.
+The purpose of this application is to stop food wasting in paticular places and these food shoud be delivered to needy people.
+In this application, you can sell your vegetables, fish, meat and sweets.
+Of course, you can buy these one with low price.

-"foodie" is a web application framework with expressive, elegant syntax.
+web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).